turingschool/md_launch_curriculum/Mod2/Lessons/Week2/ProductiveStruggle.md

 ### Warm Up
 Reflect in your notebook on the following:
-* During the first few days of the Mod, when did you feel like you were struggling the most?
+* During your time at Turing so far, when have you felt like you were struggling the most?
 * What signs/behaviors/feelings indicate when you are struggling?
 * What have you done in the past to move forward through struggle?